chriskrycho/v5.chriskrycho.com/site/journal/2023/jj init.md

   - at: 2023-11-01T09:27:00-0600
     changes: >
       Describing a bit about how `jj new -A` works and integrates with its story for clean rebases.

+  - at: 2023-11-02T17:17:00-0600
+    changes: >
+      Added a first pass at a conclusion, and started on the restructuring this needs.

 draft: true